Constitution of Macclesfield Pride

-Rules of Procedures for meetings
+10. Rules of Procedures for meetings

 All questions that arise at any meeting will be discussed openly, and the meeting will seek to find general agreement that everyone present can agree to.

 If a consensus cannot be reached a vote will be taken and a decision will be made by a simple majority of members present.
-If the number of votes cast on each side is equal, the chair of the meeting shall have an additional casting vote.
+If the number of votes cast on each side is equal, the chair of that meeting shall have an additional casting vote.